Eating lectin free or low lectin nuts has gotten immense attention in the past few years.

 It is ideal to consume a lectin-free diet in those conditions.

-Furthermore, eating raw lectins can lead to gastrointestinal distress in your body.
-Adverse effects of lectins can be avoided by inactivating them.
+Eating raw lectins can lead to gastrointestinal distress in your body.
+The adverse effects of lectins can be avoided by inactivating them.

 There are certain ways by which lectins are inactivated.
 These include: